 Slava was for many years translating mostly procedural manuals and protocols and patents about nuclear engineering.
 The materials that he was translating did not seem very difficult.
 Some reports were handwritten, but the handwriting was mostly very neat.

 Incidentally, some of the reports were from nuclear reactors in Fukushima because although the US media does not dare to talk about it, partly because a nice chunk of it is owned by GE, the reactors that exploded in Fukushima after the tsunami there three years ago were built by GE.

-GE did not go out of business, but in 1991 some genius at the company decided that it was time to save money and that the best way to say would be to cut translation costs.
-Are all those detailed reports from Fukushima really needed?
+GE did not go out of business, but in 1991 some genius at the company decided that it was time to save money and that the best way to save it would be to cut translation costs.
+Were all those detailed reports from Fukushima really needed?
 This particular manager did not think so.

 So after many years of very steady work at very good rates, Slava, the translator extraordinaire who at that point also happened to be one of the best experts on Japanese nuclear reactors in the United States, was suddenly and completely unexpectedly facing a major famine, with no other clients, and not even a resume or a business card.
 The business did come eventually back, but it took quite a while.

 Managers in companies big and small, but especially in large corporations, often try to save money by eliminating “largely invisible and very expensive” things like translation, mostly because they don’t understand that what is or is not being translated is information, and information is the most expensive commodity on this planet, more expensive than gold and diamonds, if you know how to use it.

 These days instead of completely discontinuing a long-term translation project, shortsighted managers will be more likely to try to cut corners by using machine translation instead of paying a decent rate to the best translator they know, or by sending the translation work to a third world country where the translation cost will be a fraction of what it would be in the United States or in Europe.